drmnislam/drmnIslam/README.md

 <h1 align="center">Hi 👋, I'm Maung N. Islam</h1>
 # 💫 About Me:
 Machine learning, deep learning, and data science are areas that really pique my attention and where I excel.
 When I go above and above for my customers, I get a rush from demonstrating the depth of my expertise and earning their confidence.
 I am able to motivate myself and I like working on assignments that push me to my limits.
-I want to achieve the goals that have been set for me and guarantee that I will devote my whole attention to the work that has been given to me
+I want to achieve the goals that have been set for me and guarantee that I will devote my whole attention to the work that has been given to me.
 <p align="left">
 <a href= "http://rcloudit.azurewebsites.net"/></a>
 </p>